 This is an interactive PDF and shows how a typical vacuum system is laid out, describing key components and some additional ways in which vacuum sewers are used.
 To navigate through the diagram, click on a label to view a brief description.
 THIS MAY TAKE A FEW MOMENTS TO DOWNLOAD.

 The Interactive PDF shows a typical canal development and is based on an actual project in Queensland, Australia that is utilizing a Flovac system.
 The Vacuum Pump Station (6) has four vacuum mains (3) covering the whole development.
 Approximately 2,600 houses will ultimately be serviced by the Flovac system and will be staged over a number of years.
 On average 4 houses are connected to a Collection Pit (4) which houses the Flovac Valve (5).
 This system services houses as well as commercial area’s, a Hospital (7), office buildings (8), a golf course resort and club house as well as a marina (10) which includes a suck out point for the boats.

 The system includes a valve monitoring system (11) that allows the owners to detect if infiltration is occurring or if there are any problems within the system.
 This has reduced operational costs, as all call-outs can be prioritized, energy savings are made and labor costs are lower as the time in the field is shortened.

 HOW DO VACUUM SEWERAGE SYSTEMS WORK?

-Vacuum sewerage systems are used in a variety of situations including, Marina’s; Green Buildings; Hospital’s; Industrial area’s; Army, Emergency and Mining Camps; and the principals of operation are the same as in residential area’s where a vacuum system may have replaced an old septic tank or gravity system or in a new housing development.
+Vacuum sewerage systems are used in a variety of situations including, Marina’s; Green Buildings; Hospital’s; Industrial area’s; Army, Emergency and Mining Camps; and the principles of operation are the same as in residential area’s where a vacuum system may have replaced an old septic tank or gravity system or in a new housing development.